vky342/OpenERP/README.md

 # OpenERP

-This project is an Android native Application and is to be used by MSMEs , this app will be open source and will be totally free.
-In India MSMEs don't have enough technicality for PC based ERP softwares.
-They can't even have budgets that can afford high prices set for PC based ERP softwares.
-This projects aims to target The MSMEs.
+This project is an Android native Application and is to be used by MSMEs , this app will be open source and will be totally free.For all the MSMEs that don't have enough technicality or budget for PC based ERP softwares.
+This projects aims to target Those.
 They will be able to use The OpenERP App in their Phones or Tablets.

 ## App Structure